jakecoffman/auto-merge/README.md

 # Dependabot auto-merge example

 > [!WARNING]
-> I highly recommend you **do not use this** as every PR that comes in from Dependabot should be reviewed by a human.
+> I highly recommend you *DO NOT* use this as every PR that comes in from Dependabot should be reviewed by a human.
 Bad things will happen if you merge PRs automatically.

 This is an example of how to setup auto-merge for Dependabot PRs to show how simple it is.
 All you need is [two workflows](.github/workflows).